ably/specification/specifications/features.md

 #### ClientOptions

-- `(TO1)` Ably library options used when instancing a REST or Realtime client library, see [Java ClientOptions](https://github.com/ably/ably-java/blob/master/src/io/ably/types/ClientOptions.java) which extends [Java AuthOptions](https://github.com/ably/ably-java/blob/0e9d961a02f4b87a59a45fe59e23a5553590102d/src/io/ably/rest/Auth.java#L44-L129) as a reference
+- `(TO1)` Ably library options used when instancing a REST or Realtime client library
 - `(TO2)` Note: `ClientOptions` does not currently define a default for max message size or request size.
 This will be added in the future to ensure that REST requests does not exceed the limits before the request is made to the server.
 In the case of realtime, the connection constraints will be sent to the client in the initial `CONNECTED` `ProtocolMessage`
 - `(TO3)` The attributes of `ClientOptions` consist of:
   - `(TO3a)` `clientId` string - the id of the client represented by this instance